lindashao1220/lindashao1220.github.io/_pages/dln.md

 ---

 ## This is my dln for fall 2023
 As a 20-year-old university student, I embarked on a new academic adventure this semester: an introductory course in Digital Humanities.
-Little did I know that it would transform the way I perceive, interact with, and create content in the digital realm.
-This narrative explores my evolving digital literacy journey, the strategies I employ in my daily and academic life, and my aspirations for what lies ahead.
+Little did I know that it would transform the way I perceive, interact with, and create the digital contents.
+This narrative help me see the digital part of the world more clear and explores my evolving digital literacy journey,

 Before enrolling in this course, my digital literacy skills were primarily centered around the basics.
 I knew how to use social media platforms, compose emails, and write research papers using Microsoft Word.
 My content creation process revolved around the simple tools available on my smartphone, and I hardly ventured beyond that comfort zone.
-Socially, I interacted with friends and classmates on Instagram, Snapchat, and Twitter, but I never delved into the deeper aspects of online communities or digital communication.
+Socially, I interacted with friends and classmates on Instagram, Wechat, and Twitter, but I never delved into the deeper aspects of online communities or digital communication.

 In my daily life, I used Google Drive for document storage and Google Calendar for scheduling, but I never truly explored the wealth of digital tools available for research, data management, and analysis.
 Frankly, I was swimming in the shallow end of the digital pool, unaware of the vast ocean of possibilities that awaited.

 Enrolling in the Digital Humanities course was a pivotal moment.
 The course exposed me to a plethora of digital tools and concepts that have broadened my horizons.
-I learned about content management systems like WordPress, which opened up new avenues for blogging and website creation.
-Markdown language became my go-to for formatting text, and platforms like GitHub allowed me to collaborate with others on coding projects.
+I learned about content management systems like Jekyll, which opened up new avenues for blogging and website creation.
+Markdown language became my go-to for formatting text, and platforms like GitHub allowed me to collaborate with others on coding projects and allows me to do the version management.

-Social interaction, too, took on a new dimension as I explored platforms like Slack, Discord, and Reddit, which facilitated discussions and collaboration in ways I had never experienced before.
+Social interaction, too, took on a new dimension as I explored platforms like Discord and Reddit, which facilitated discussions and collaboration in ways I had never experienced before.
 I began to see how online communities formed around shared interests, and I realized the potential for networking and learning from experts in various fields.

 However, the true eye-opener was when we delved into research data management and analysis.
 Tools like Zotero and Mendeley revolutionized the way I organize and cite my sources, making research more efficient and organized.
 We explored data manipulation with Python and data visualization with tools like Tableau, illuminating the power of data-driven insights.